eNOTES FOR MARCH 31, 2026

 Reminder: We cannot publish parish flyers with graphics, except for those advertising certain national programs which provide free graphics for publication.

-The next submission deadline is March 15 for the March 17 edition of eNotes with bulletin information for the weekends of March 29 and April 5.
+The next submission deadline is April 12 for the April 14 edition of eNotes with bulletin information for the weekends of April 26 and May 3.
 The link to the submission form can also be found in the menu on the eNotes page (www.rcdony.org/enotes).
 We welcome suggestions for improvements to newsletter.
 Suggestions can be sent via email to enotes@rcdony.org